cassidybeni/thinking-in-react/README.md

 ## Triple bonus

-* Combine multiple filtering methods - `is:open author:myrasmith` should show open issues that myra is the author of.
+* Combine multiple filtering methods.
+Typing `is:closed author:myrasmith` should show closed issues that myra is the author of.